Pulmonary embolism (PE) is a life-threatening medical condition characterized by the sudden blockage of one or more arteries in the lungs.

 15. How can a pulmonary embolism be prevented in at-risk patients?

 Prevention of pulmonary embolism in at-risk patients typically involves using anticoagulants to inhibit clot formation and employing compression stockings to promote circulation, especially when immobilized, alongside lifestyle changes like regular exercise and hydration.

 16. What are the causes of a pulmonary embolism?

-Dehydration, venous stasis from prolonged immobility or surgery, or birth control pills.
-Also clotting disorders or heart arrhythmias like AFib.
+Dehydration, venous stasis from prolonged immobility or surgery, birth control pills, clotting disorders, and heart arrhythmias (e.g., AFib).

 17. Where do 95% of pulmonary emboli come from?

-23. When may a CT or CT angiography be needed in order to diagnose pulmonary embolism?
+22. When may a CT or CT angiography be needed to diagnose a pulmonary embolism?

 If inconclusive VQ scan or D-dimer cannot be used.